 From 28 September 2020, residents who have been told through NHS Test and Trace that they must self-isolate and who are in employment or are self-employed, on a low income and in receipt of certain benefits, and will lose money because they cannot work from home may be eligible for a one-off £500 payment.
 The Council will be responsible for assessing eligibility and making these payments.
-The scheme is now live and applications for support payments can be made up to 28 days after the end date of your isolation period.
+The scheme is now live and applications for support payments can be made up to 28 days after the start date of your isolation period.
 If you are struggling with extreme financial hardship or need practical help while you self-isolate, please contact We are Islington.

 Support for council tenants